docwhat/website/content/posts/yui-jquery/index.md

 id: '171'
 title: 'Switched from YUI to jQuery'
 date: '2008-08-28'
-template: 'post'
 slug: '/yui-jquery/'
-tags:
-    - JavaScript
 ---

 I just switched my (rather limited) JavaScript from [YUI](http://developer.yahoo.com/yui) to [jQuery](http://jquery.com/).

 jQuery took a little (a couple hours) to learn how to write something close to idiomatic code.
-My new code is much much smaller and easier to read.
+My new code is much smaller and easier to read.

 <!-- more -->